galantelab/sandy/features.markdown

 | @**MYID and Optional information**<br />ATCGATCG<br />+<br />ABCDEFGH | `fastq` |
 | **MYID** 99 chr1 123456 20 8M chr1 123478 30 ATCGATCG ABCDEFGH | `sam` |

-Sequence identifiers may be customized in output using a format string passed by the user.
+Sequence identifiers may be customized in **Sandy** output using a format string passed by the user.
 This format is a combination of literal and escaped characters, in a similar fashion to that used in C programming language’s `printf` function.

-For example, simulating a paired-end sequencing you can add the read length, read position and mate position into all sequence identifiers with the following format:
+For example, simulating a paired-end sequencing you can add the read length, read position and mate position to all sequence identifiers with the following format:

 {% highlight text %}
 %i.%U read=%c:%t-%n mate=%c:%T-%N length=%r